 Located in the southern region of Texas just across the border from the Mexican town of Nuevo Laredo, Laredo has been greatly affected by an increase in drug trafficking.
 The amount of illicit drugs flowing into the country from this area is extremely high and includes substances such as marijuana, heroin, cocaine, and methamphetamine.
 The Laredo port of export is the busiest commercial export port in North America and, as a result, has been the focal point of many violent conflicts between competing Mexican drug trafficking organizations.

 Accordingly, the highest levels of illicit drug abuse in the South Texas Border area occur in the most heavily populated cities in the area, like Laredo.
 A 2016 survey conducted by the Texas Department of State Health Services (DSHS) revealed higher levels of powder cocaine and crack cocaine use among students along the U.S.-Mexico border in Texas than among students who live in non-border areas.
 For example, 20% of high school seniors along the border reported previous cocaine use, compared to only 11% of students in non-border areas.

 Finding Treatment in Laredo

 If you’re a resident of Laredo struggling with addiction, there are 10 treatment facilities in the city that specialize in the rehabilitation of those suffering from substance use disorders.
 Additionally, there are thousands more rehab centers throughout the state of Texas and the nation that offer recovery services.
-For assistance in finding which recovery program is best for you, contact a dedicated treatment provider and learn more about your options today.
+For more information about your specific options, reach out to a dedicated treatment provider today.